rackerlabs/support-how-to/content/general/aiops-alert-monitoring.md

 product_url: undefined
 ---

-To improve your **Fanatical Experience®**, Rackspace integrated Artificial Intelligence for IT Operations (AIOps) and event correlation into our ticketing, monitoring, and alert notification system.
+To improve your Fanatical Experience&trade;, Rackspace integrated artificial intelligence for IT operations (AIOps) and event correlation into our ticketing, monitoring, and alert notification system.

 This article presents a high-level overview of how AIOps and event correlation improve on the